 Examples of regression testing in action

 For one of our smaller ecommerce site clients, we ran a tailored project in which two regression packs were run a month over a 12 month period, in line with their release schedule.
 For this regression test strategy, each test pack contained 75 test cases each and identified 12 critical defects, which if launched would have had a major negative impact on customers.
 This impact could have resulted in a significantly reduced conversion rate and revenue intake for the year.
 Subsequently impacting bottom-line results, and questioning the quality of work produced by internal teams from higher management.

 In the case of a large-scale global brand, we have run 150 regression testing packs over the past 12 months.
 These packs were deployed over 5 different environments from development to production.
 The results of these tests have identified over 2000 different defects which would have had a major impact on customer experience.

 What happens during a regression test?

 Digivante has two different approaches to regression testing.
 The first type occurs when the client provides the regression pack, which is then translated into our system via the Digivante portal and deployed to our community of expert regression testers.
-Our internal teams will also review the supplied regression pack, identifying any gaps or possible issues to ensure an accurate amount of converge is provided, improving the overall results of your test.
+Our internal teams will also review the supplied regression pack, identifying any gaps or possible issues to ensure an accurate amount of coverage is provided, improving the overall results of your test.